brionmario/html-starter/README.md

 * Usage of [Sass: Syntactically Awesome Style Sheets](https://sass-lang.com/) over CSS.
 * Ready to go build system using Gulp.
+* Simplified development process with npm scripts.
-* Ability to use your favorite npm packages.
+* Ability to use your favorite bower packages.
 * Organized easy to use folder structure for beginners.

 # Quick start